Wednesday, May 20, 2026

 • Outback Queensland freight hubs: $2.80-3.00 per litre

-The impact of higher diesel prices is expected to extend to supply chains.
-Adelaide University's Professor Kannan has warned that surging diesel prices could lead to higher food costs and disrupt logistics networks.
-The trucking industry has advised members to bring forward fuel levy adjustments, with these costs expected to be passed on to consumers within weeks.
+Food costs are next.
+Adelaide University's Professor Kannan warned that surging diesel prices could trigger a 50% spike in food costs and collapse just-in-time logistics networks.
+The trucking industry has already told members to bring forward fuel levy adjustments, and those costs will appear on supermarket shelves within weeks.

 FREQUENTLY ASKED QUESTIONS